-The measurement policies the Group uses for reporting segment results under HKFRS 8 are the same as those used in its financial statements prepared under HKFRSs, except that other income; directors' emoluments; interest expenses on loans from a director of the Company and related companies; gain or loss on disposal of subsidiaries, share of results of on interests in an associate accounted for using the equity method; income tax expense; and corporate income and expenses which are not directly attributable to the business activities of any operating segment are not included in arriving at the operating results of the operating segments.
+The measurement policies the Group uses for reporting segment results under HKFRS 8 are the same as those used in its financial statements prepared under HKFRSs, except that other income; directors' emoluments; interest expenses on the loan from a related company; income tax expense; and corporate income and expenses which are not directly attributable to the business activities of any operating segment are not included in arriving at the operating results of the operating segments.
 Common expenditures are allocated between operating segments based on proportion of segment revenue where necessary.
 Inter-segment revenue are charged on the expenses incurred by the relevant subsidiary plus certain percentage.